 I’m deeply excited about rediscovering the joy of connection with people, in person.
 It’s good to feel like there’s light at the end of the tunnel.
 I pray that 2022 is the year of freedom from the restrictions we’ve all lived with over the past 2+ years, so that we can all remember who we truly are as connected, loving, transforming, expanding human beings.

 If you’re not ready for in-person workshops yet, you can still get started on your healing path with my self-guided online course, The Sacred Feminine Path to Sexual Wholeness-The Alchemy of Abundance.
-Here’s a 20% off coupon code for you: amrita20 This course is also a bonus gift when you register for either of my in-person retreats.
+Here’s a 20% off coupon code for you: amrita20 This course is also a bonus gift when you register for any of my in-person retreats.

 Love & blessings, Amrita